22 Jacobi and Gauss-Seidel Methods

 22.5 Stopping Criteria

-1. Absolute Residual: \(\|\br^{(k)}\| < \varepsilon\).
+1. absolute residual: \(\|\br^{(k)}\| < \varepsilon\),

 WarningExercise

 1. Why is a small residual not enough to guarantee a small error \(\be^{(k)}\)?
-(Condition number).
+Use the result above.

 2. Implement a robust solver that combines relative residual with a max\_iter budget.